About me

 GitHub: ngernest

 Hi!
-I’m a first-year Computer Science PhD student at Cornell, working on programming languages research.
-I’m interested in type systems, functional programming, proof assistants and property-based testing.
-This summer, I’ll be interning at Amazon Web Services, in the Automated Reasoning group.
+I’m a second-year Computer Science PhD student at Cornell, working on programming languages research.
+I’m interested in functional programming, property-based testing, proof assistants and type systems.

-I previously studied at Penn, majoring in Math & CS.
+I did my undergrad at Penn, majoring in Math & CS.
 At Penn, I worked on property-based testing research, advised by Harry Goldstein & Benjamin Pierce.
 Before grad school, I worked in industry for a year as a data engineer.

 Outside of PL, I enjoy playing the pipe organ and running.